Pulkit12dhingra/ecommerce-pricing-insights/README.md

 - **Data**: Raw and processed datasets for analysis.
 - **Notebooks**: Data cleaning, validation, and scalable processing (Spark).
 - **SQL**: Scripts for ingestion, cleaning, schema, performance tuning, procedures, and dynamic pricing analysis.
-- **Dashboard**: Tableau workbook for visualization.
+- **Dashboard**: Plotly Dash for visualization.

 ## Usage
 1. Load and clean data using notebooks.
 2. Ingest and validate data using SQL scripts.
 3. Analyze price trends and dynamic pricing with advanced SQL queries.
-4. Visualize results in Tableau dashboard.
+4. Visualize results in Plotly dashboard.

 ## Notes
 - All code and data are organized for clarity and maintainability.
 - Only the latest versions of scripts are retained.
 - Update paths in notebooks and scripts if you move files.